The University Health Clinic provides health services for WWU students, faculty, and staff on the university campus in College Place.

 2. Review your health insurance

-All undergraduate students and graduate international students taking more than 6 credits must be covered by a health insurance plan.
-Please make sure that you have coverage throughout your entire education at Walla Walla University.
+All undergraduate and graduate students (including international students) must be covered by a health insurance plan.
+Students are responsible for obtaining and maintaining their health insurance.
 Check that Providence Medical Group is included in your in-network coverage or consider another health insurance plan.
 View insurance resources >

 3. Consider a physical exam (optional)